 Here’s what we’re looking for:

 - Commentary.
 Take a topic and give your thoughts on it.
-It could be a constructive rant, or a persuasive piece, or a deep-dive exploration, or a sharing of your experiences with something new or old, or any number of other formats.
-Example: Why I’ve Never Read a Comic Book.
+It could be a constructive rant, or a persuasive piece, or a deep-dive exploration, or a sharing of your experiences with something new or old, or any number of other formats. (e.g. Why I’ve Never Read a Comic Book)

 - Lists.
-This is about as open-ended as it gets: things you want to recommend, things you’re looking forward to, things to know about a particular subject, things you love or hate about something, things to watch out for, etc. Example: X Essential Card Games for the Modern Family.
+This is about as open-ended as it gets: recommend your favorite things, round up what you’re looking forward to, describe what you love and hate about something, etc. (e.g. 10 Essential Card Games for the Modern Family)

 - Guides.
 Teach readers how to do something.
-Writers should have personal experience with whatever it is they want to teach.
-Example: How to Host a Successful Game Night.
+Writers should have personal experience with whatever it is they want to teach. (e.g. How to Host a Successful Game Night)

-WhatNerd articles should be between 600 and 1,200 words.
-Contributors are expected to submit between 1 to 8 articles per month.
+whatNerd articles should be between 800 and 1,200 words.
+Contributors are expected to pitch and submit at least 1 article per month.

 - Write with a purpose.
 If you want to argue for or against something, be sure you know what your stance is.
-Wishy-washy, half-hearted, or lukewarm positions are boring.
-We want writers who have convictions.
-Know what you want to say, then say it well.
+Wishy-washy, half-hearted, or lukewarm positions are boring; we want writers who have convictions.

-- Write for readers.
-WhatNerd is not meant to be your personal blog.
-Just because you want to write about something doesn’t mean people will want to read it.
-We want writers who can identify interesting topics and engage readers with their writing, and ultimately provide positive value with their writing.
+- Write for readers. whatNerd is not your personal blog.
+We want writers who can identify interesting topics, engage readers with their writing, and ultimately provide positive value with their writing.

 - Be honest and relatable.
 We want writers who can carry a conversational tone but remain professional.
-We dislike writing that’s academic, distant, or dry.
+We dislike writing that’s academic, formal, or dry.
 Be vulnerable and show your personality.

-- Be nuanced and constructive.
-There are plenty of things we don’t like, but WhatNerd prides itself on not being a negative platform.
+- Be nuanced and constructive. whatNerd prides itself on not being a negative platform.
 Constructive criticism is good; blatant hostility is not.
-Jerks and elitists need not apply.
+Elitists and snobs should not apply.